jularina/fd-sens-r/README.md

 Install `cmdstanr` and CmdStan separately by following the [`cmdstanr` installation guide](https://mc-stan.org/cmdstanr/articles/cmdstanr.html).

-## Prior sensitivity
+## Prior Sensitivity

 `fd_prior_global_sensitivity()` has two computational routes.

 ### Exponential-family route

-With `method = "auto"` (the default), the package inspects a direct prior statement in the supplied Stan program and if it belongs to exponential family distributions listed below:
+With `method = "auto"` (the default), the package inspects a direct prior statement in the supplied Stan program and if it belongs to supported exponential family distributions listed below:

 - `normal(mu, sigma)`,
 - `gamma(alpha, beta)`,
 - `beta(alpha, beta)`.

-Use `stan_exponential_family_priors()` to see their natural parameters and sufficient statistics.

 In this case, optimisation is performed using `optimization = "quadratic_corner"` route.
-See Proposition 2 in the paper.
+If you are sure that the distribution is exponential family and is in the supported distributions - directly pass `method = "quadratic"`.

 ### Black-box route

 If the prior cannot be classified as exponential family safely, `method = "auto"` uses the black-box optimisation algorithm `optimization = "black_box"`.
+If you are sure that the distribution isn't an exponential family or is not in the supported distributions - directly pass `method = "black_box"`.

-## Sensitivity to independent prior components
+## Sensitivity to Independent Prior Components

 If the reference and candidate priors both factorise into disjoint parameter blocks and the candidate region is a Cartesian product across those blocks, set `independent = TRUE` and pass a named `blocks` list instead of `variables`/`lambda_lower`/`lambda_upper`.
 The total minimum, maximum, and sensitivity are just the sums of each block's own minimum, maximum, and sensitivity, so each block is optimised on its own.